 Our only public source of speculative positioning data in the cotton market is the CFTC’s Commitment of Traders report, which is released on Friday and reflects the open interest of speculators on the previous Tuesday.
 As such, the CFTC data are reported in contracts (roughly 100 bales per contract).
 One unique thing about the CFTC report is that it distinguishes the trend-following hedge funds from the buy-and-hold index funds.

 Here is is an historical chart of the CFTC data for hedge funds and index funds, matched against ICE cotton futures.
 It visually shows the apparent influence of the speculative net position on the cotton market.
 Speculative positioning was mixed in the last week.
-As of Tuesday, November 5 (released Friday, November 8) the weekly snapshot of speculative positioning showed 2,913 more hedge fund longs and 87 fewer hedge fund shorts, week over week.
-The weekly adjustment to to index fund net long position was a 3,186 contract cut.
+As of Tuesday, December 17 (released Friday, December 20) the weekly snapshot of speculative positioning showed 6,294 more hedge fund shorts than the previous week, which was not affected by the small (226) new hedge fund longs or the small (434) expansion in the index fund net long position, week over week.